 One thing that can help someone be more resilient is to tap into the power of their healing dreams.
 Such dreams can come about naturally from your subconscious or be intentional.
 A healing dream can heighten your resiliency.

 Healing dreams can be intricate or simple.

-How many times have you written something, let it sit, and then see all of the mistakes you made or a number of ways to improve it?
+How many times have you written something, gone away only to come back and see all of the mistakes you made or several ways to improve it?
 You see those flaws due to a fresh perspective.

 How many times have you been mulling a problem and then been struck by inspiration?

 That’s fresh insight.

 In the moment, it can be challenging to remember to examine a problem from a different direction or way.
 When you’re resting or sleeping, you’ve got the time.
 An ah-ha moment seems to come naturally.

 There’s a lot of power in healing dreams, all hidden behind a concept that many people regard as a bit soft and woo-woo sounding.
 Don’t be fooled by first impressions.